-We are perpetually challenging ourselves here at AAO to contribute something new to fly fishing and help develop swim lanes that encourage others to consider local watersheds and the wild fish that inhabit them above and beyond the pursuit of just catching them.
+We try and challenge ourselves to contribute new things to fly fishing and eco-tourism in general... looking to develop more swim lanes that encourage folks to consider the impacts on local watersheds and wildfish above the pursuit of just catching the biggest or most fish.

-One of the things we're VERY passionate about is reducing use of plastics because it takes upwards of 400 years for most hard plastics to naturally decompose.
-While working closely with SOLVE on river clean up ideas during the winter of 2017 and discussing the ramifications of so many guides/anglers in the NW who target steelhead and salmon by using hard plastic beads as lures (or incorporates plastic into fly patterns on some level), coupled with the daunting reality that much of that gear ends up getting hung up and finding its way into our rivers and ocean, the idea immediately hit us that there has to be another way.
+One of the things we've become the most passionate about in recent years is reducing use of plastics because it takes upwards of 400 years for most hard plastics to naturally decompose.
+While working closely with SOLVE here in Oregon on river cleanup ideas during the winter of 2017 and discussing the ramifications of so many guides/anglers in the NW who target ssteelhead and ssalmon by drifting hard plastic beads (or incorporating small plastics into fly patterns or lures on some level) coupled with the daunting reality that much of that gear ends up getting hung up and finding its way into our rivers and ocean permanently; the idea hit us that there has to be another way.

 There is and if you are going to fish with beads, wood is that better alternative.